theodore-norvell/cogent/README.md

 Cogent has it's own way of looking at states, which differs a bit from the UML standard.
 To better understand its error messages, it helps to understand this.

-* Basic states: The same as UML's simple states.
+* BASIC states: The same as UML's simple states.
 * AND states: Composite states with multiple regions are called AND states.
 * OR states: The entire diagram is an OR state.
 Composite states with only one region are OR states.
 Regions that have at least one sibling region are also OR states.